kadavilrahul/install_wordpress_on_lamp/README.md

 * Enter password
 * Enter admin email ID

-### 5. Optionally Install Rclone to transfer backups to cloud like google drive
+### 5. Optionally Install Rclone to transfer backups to cloud like google drive and vice versa

 Read file INSTALL_RCLONE.md

 ### 6. Backup and restore Wordpress installation

+Execute command from file INSTALL_RCLONE.md to transfer backups from cloud to server

+or

 Trasnfer backup from an older server